bglnelissen/slideToolkit/guides/INSTALL.OSX.md

 ```

 #### Step 5 - Install `ImageMagick`.
-Uninstall previous installations of `ImageMagick` first, before we build it from source.
+First, we will uninstall *all* previous installations of `ImageMagick`, before we build it from source.

 ```
-brew uninstall --ignore-dependencies imagemagick
+brew uninstall --ignore-dependencies --force imagemagick
 ```

 We are going to install and build from source `ImageMagick 6.9.4-10`.
 First we need to make a staging-directory, download and unzip the package.